shm0m/shm0m/readme.md

-# Hi there! 👋 Welcome to my GitHub profile
+# Welcome to my GitHub profile

 ## About Me
 Hello!
 I'm a passionate and versatile engineer-in-training at **ECE Paris**.
 I'm interested into **cybersecurity**, **artificial intelligence**, and **software development**, thriving on building innovative solutions and solving complex challenges.
 Nicknamed the **Swiss Army Knife** at Station F, I bring versatility and adaptability to every project I contribute to.